- EUDAT Primer

 How to provide metadata to B2FIND

 The communities have to set up data servers that allow harvesting of the provided records via an internet protocol.
-B2FIND prefers as technology the OAI-PMH protocol, as it is standardised, widely used and easy-to-use.
-We are open to other solutions in order to transfer the metadata from the community to the B2FIND server.
+B2FIND prefers to use the OAI-PMH protocol, as it is standardised, widely used and easy-to-use technology.
+We are open to other solutions for transferring the metadata from the community to the B2FIND server.
 If needed, B2FIND offers support for setting up an OAI server at the community site.

 |Name||Specification||Description||Used by Communities|

 Specification: See at http://dublincore.org/specifications/ and in the following standard documents:

 |The Dublin Core Schema is a small set of vocabulary terms that can be used to describe web resources (video, images, web pages, etc.), as well as physical resources such as books or CDs, and objects like artworks.The full set of Dublin Core metadata terms can be found on the Dublin Core Metadata Initiative (DCMI) website, see left.The original set of 15 classic metadata terms, known as the Dublin Core Metadata Element Set, are endorsed in the above standards documents.||DataCite, NARCIS, PanData, TheEuropeanLibrary, SDL|

 |http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=53798||ISO 19115-1:2014 defines the schema required for describing geographic information and services by means of metadata.
 It provides information about the identification, the extent, the quality, the spatial and temporal aspects, the content, the spatial reference, the portrayal, distribution, and other properties of digital geographic data and services.||ENES|